The process of buying a house explained

 7. Make an offer

-This is the point in the process of buying a house where your realtor can really shine because they understand the market and how to negotiate for the best price.
+This is the point in the process of buying a house where your real estate agent can really shine because they understand the market and how to negotiate for the best price.
 For slow markets, you might be able to make an offer at the asking price or even less.
 When there aren’t a lot of buyers for a property, you have more control.
 On the flip side, you might need to offer more than the asking price to compete with other offers if the housing market is hot.

 Whatever your offer is, you have to submit it to the seller in an offer letter.
 Key components of your offer letter are: